myparcelnl/woocommerce/README.md

 A MyParcel BE API account is required for this plugin!
 You can create this in your account or contact MyParcel BE at info@sendmyparcel.be

-Voor de handleinding ga naar: https://myparcelbe.github.io/woocommerce/
+Voor de handleiding ga naar: https://myparcelbe.github.io/woocommerce/